Real Stories - Tax / IRS

 The caller told Jackie she owed back taxes and was subject to arrest.
 He provided her with addresses for drugstores near her home and told her to purchase gift cards in varying amounts and provide him with the card numbers.
 At no time was she to hang up or tell anyone what she was doing.
 Jackie stayed on the line and went to the nearest drugstore.
 At one point, the cashier asked Jackie if everything was all right because she sensed something was wrong.
 Convinced of the scammer's power and authority over her, Jackie told the cashier she was just chatting with a friend.

 Jackie's beliefs that she might have done something wrong, that the IRS had the authority to arrest her and that it is embarrassing to reveal any ignorance of how the world works—combined with her apparent lack of experience working with the IRS - may have led her to overlook red flags.

 Signs this was a scam

-- The threats of arrest and request for unusual payment methods were the signs that this was a scam.
+- The threats of arrest and requests for unusual payment methods were signs that this was a scam.